Click below to filter

 • This is mainly based on the top-down regulation pathway.

-In the early stages of life, the mature structures are the lowest is the most solicited.
+In the early stages of life, the mature structures are the lowest the bottom-up way is the most solicited.
 In the course of life, as the higher structures mature, they will become more and more important in the NS and the This is mainly based on the top-down regulation pathway. route will develop.
 In adulthood these structures are interconnected, but their reciprocal influence is not symmetrical, because the Bottom Up path dominates over the other, since it is on it that the survival processes (physical and psychic) are based.

 Psychic trauma is known to affect the entire NS.
 Concretely this implies taking into account in the field of psychotherapy that the neurobiological stigmas of the trauma on the lower structures are more decisive on the course of therapy, than those left on the upper part.
 Neurobiological psychotherapy (Cf. infra) will take this into account and seek to prioritize the ANS deregulations.